Real Twistings are 2-Line Bundles: Super 2-line bundles

-\begin{remark} A non-super version of super 2-line bundles is included into our discussion as those super 2-line bundles where the odd components of all involved super algebra bundles and bimodule bundles are trivial.
-This sets up the bicategory $\twoLineBdl(X)$ of 2-line bundles, and the classification of \cref{super-2-line-bundles} reduces to the set $\h^0(X,\mathrm{Br}_{\C}) \times \h^3(X,\Z)$, where $\mathrm{Br}_{\C}\cong \Z_2$ is the Brauer group of $\C$. \end{remark}
+\begin{Remark} A non-super version of super 2-line bundles is included into our discussion as those super 2-line bundles where the odd components of all involved super algebra bundles and bimodule bundles are zero.
+This sets up the bicategory $\twoLineBdl(X)$ of 2-line bundles, and the classification of Theorem~\ref{super-2-line-bundles} reduces to the set $ \h^3(X,\Z)$, as the Brauer group of $\C$ is trivial. \end{Remark}

-If one restricts \cref{super-2-line-bundle} to the trivial algebra bundle with fibre $\C$, $\mathcal{A}=Y \times \C$, the bimodule bundles in \cref{super-2-line-bundle,1-morphism-between-2-line-bundles} become just super vector bundles.
-Moreover, in \cref{super-2-line-bundle}, the requirement that the bimodule bundle $\mathcal{M}$ is invertible implies that $\mathcal{M}$ has rank one, i.e., it is a super line bundle.
-Thus, above definitions reduce to the ones of (super) bundle gerbes \cite{murray}, and we obtain the following result, see \cite[Prop.
-3.2.2]{Kristel2020}.
+If one restricts Definition~\ref{super-2-line-bundle} to the trivial algebra bundle with fibre $\C$, $\mathcal{A}=Y \times \C$, the bimodule bundles in Definitions~\ref{super-2-line-bundle} and~\ref{1-morphism-between-2-line-bundles} become just super vector bundles.
+Moreover, in Definition~\ref{super-2-line-bundle}, the requirement that the bimodule bundle $\mathcal{M}$ is invertible implies that $\mathcal{M}$ has rank one, i.e., it is a~super line bundle.
+Thus, above definitions reduce to the ones of (super) bundle gerbes~\cite{murray}, and we obtain the following result, see \cite[Proposition~3.2.2]{Kristel2020}.